 Submitting a proposal:

-• OPTIONAL: How has the hypothesis been validated to date under the sponsor's must-have requirements?
-(500 characters max including spaces per section)
+- Add validation for sponsor's must-have requirements (500 characters max including spaces per section)

 Review process:

 Halo is not involved in the review process and every proposal is sent directly to the sponsor.
-After the deadline has passed, the applicant will receive an email from Halo's system letting them know what the estimated feedback timeline is from the sponsor.
-While this differs based on the company, the reviewal process is typically 2-3 months.
+After the deadline has passed, the applicant will receive an email from Halo's system letting them know what the estimated feedback timeline is from the sponsor for the first round of reviews.
+While this differs based on the company, the first round reviewal process is typically 2-4 months.

 Sponsors will either decline your proposal or advance it to the next stage for further consideration.
 The stages are Qualified, Shortlisted, and Finalist.
 You will receive an email notification if your proposal is advanced to the next stage and can check the status of your proposal at anytime in Account Settings > My Proposals.